-There is no source of pleasure and pride than to have a well-cared for plant that has lived in a house for many years, flowering duly in its season.
+There’s no greater source of pleasure and pride than to have a well-cared for plant that has lived in a house for many years, flowering duly in its season.
 These plants are treated by their respective owners like well-polished antiques.
 These are flowering houseplants, as opposed to the flowering potted plants.
 Flowering potted plants come and go depending on the season.
 Flowering houseplants can get quite large and will eventually need a large space like a hall with a high ceiling or a patio door.
 Even a nice conservatory or sunroom suits the purpose.

 Choosing Your Flowering Houseplants

 Choose your plants wisely in order for them to stand the test of time.
 Don’t be drawn into the beauty of a huge, light-craving, hot-climate houseplant if you live in a small, dark, cool cottage.
-And if your home gets the full glare of the midday sun, there is little point in buying a plant that requires shade.
+And if your home gets the full glare of the midday sun, there’s little point in buying a plant that requires shade.

 You can pick from the most popular plants available or look for something different from a specialist grower.
 Make sure you purchase your plants from a reputable supplier.
 Watch for healthy-looking plants that aren’t pot bound.
 They should have plenty of new buds and exhibit a lot of growth.